MuhammadHafidzMisrudin/assessment-node-2023/README.md

 ```
 <br />

-**Screenshot: Fetch and load data on the main page.**<br />
+**Screenshot: fetch and load data on the main page.**<br />
 ![](zimages/01-main.jpg)
 <br />

-2. RegisterFreelancer.js -> Register a new user freelancer with Form using Axios for registration.
+2. RegisterFreelancer.js -> implements a functional component to register a new user item with the Form using Axios to the backend.
 ```javascript
 import axios from 'axios';
 import React, { useState } from 'react';